tashoyan/httpspy/README.md

 ### Checking request order

 `SequencePlan` is a special test plan for HTTP Spy to allow check requests order.
-The important thing to know about this test plan is that it is not multithreaded.
+The important thing to know about this test plan is that it is not multi-threaded.
 You cannot use `SequencePlan` when you have multiple servicing threads in HTTP Spy.
 The reason is that there is no order guarantee when the server processes requests in multiple threads.